Where Should I Publish My Content for the Best Results?

 At this point, it should be clear that in order to build the expertise and authority of your website, you need expert content that people want to link to.

 Now let me explicitly answer the question of publishing on your website versus others.
-Lots of brands believe they need to get their content out there on other networks so that they can build a name, get links and clients.
+Lots of brands believe they need to get their content out there on other networks so that they can build a name, and get links and clients.

 I believe that giving away all your best content to other sites is a mistake, and here’s why.